On separating sets of polynomial invariants of finite abelian group actions: Preliminaries

-Similarly to the Noether number, the separating Noether number also has a characterization in the language of additive combinatorics.
+Note that $\beta(G)=\mathsf D(G)$.
+Since $\mathcal M[V]^G$ is isomorphic to $\mathcal B(\widehat{G}_{add})$ and hence isomorphic to $\mathcal B(G)$, it is natural to seek a combinatorial characterization of the separating Noether number by Lemma \ref{lem:dommain}.
 Here we follow a reformulated version of the original approach (the original version can be found in \cite[Section 2]{Do17a}, and the reformulated one in \cite[Section 2]{Sc24a}).